rattle/hoatzin/README.markdown

 See http://www.igvita.com/2008/01/07/support-vector-machines-svm-in-ruby/ for the original inspiration.

-The Vector Space Model implementation is adapted from https://github.com/josephwilk/rsemantic
+The Feature Vector model implementation is adapted from https://github.com/josephwilk/rsemantic

 ## Copyright and License